lsst-sqre/sqr-012/index.rst

    ========================== 24 passed in 0.64 seconds ===========================

-Here it is clear that 24 tests ran instead of 25.
+Here it is clear that 24 tests ran instead of 26.
-This is expected because the memory test case will not be "discovered" because it is hidden in the ``suite()`` definition.
+This is expected because the, currently 2, resource leak test cases will not be "discovered" because they are hidden in the ``suite()`` definition.

 If the test counts differ by more than one, or if they match, then more work may be required.
 Possible issues are: